The Acacia Fund

-We bring together teams of advisors from different backgrounds to provide the best combined feedback to our entrepreneurs.
-Apperance on this list does not imply that the individual will be available as mentor going forward, and any organizational affiliations are solely for identification purposes.
+We bring together teams of advisers from different backgrounds to provide the best combined feedback to our entrepreneurs.
+Appearance on this list does not imply that the individual will be available as reader going forward, and any organizational affiliations are solely for identification purposes.
 To learn more about being a reading judge, click here.

 Mr. Adams is a marketing and communications professional with over 15 years of brand development, social marketing campaigning, and public-private partnership building.
 He holds an MBA and am a returned Peace Corps Volunteer who has had the privilege of working with internationally known corporate brands as well as helping scale and develop local and national non-profits.

 Mr. Addison works at Virgin where he manages the Virgin Earth Challenge and collaborates with colleagues on some of Virgin’s People and Planet activities.
 His undergraduate studies in Georgaphy (BSc, first-class) focused on earth system science, especially environmental and climatic change, alongside environmental economics, biodiversity, ecology and global development.
 He also holds an MSc in Environmental Technology, specialising in Energy Policy, from Imperial College London.